nonplain/nonplain.js/README.md

 [[link to toc](#contents)]

-Other libraries providing simple, composable tools for working with stuff like markdown links is in the works.
+Other libraries providing simple, composable tools for working with stuff like VimWiki notes are in the works.
 Stay tuned for more.

 ## Contributing